sharmavins23/doug-snake/README.md

 ### Currently Added Features

 -   The initial game of snake is completed, with a full (basic) feature set.
+-   Sound effects play when an apple is picked up.

 ### Features to be Added